landaudiogo/docker-tutorial/Tutorial-1/Tutorial.md

 # Overview

 Goals:

-Learning what a container and an image are.
+- Learning what a container and an image are.
-Creating an image.
+- Creating an image.
-Deploying a container.
+- Deploying a container.

-Learning how to interact with the container.
+- Learning how to interact with the container.
-What is the ENTRYPOINT instruction.
+- What is the ENTRYPOINT instruction.
-What is the CMD instruction.
+- What is the CMD instruction.
-Why the exec format is important.
+- Why the exec format is important.

-First, run the following line:
+First, run the following lines:
 ```
 docker build -t t1i-exec -f Dockerfile-exec .
 docker build -t t1i-shell -f Dockerfile-shell .